DiegoVictor/gobarber-api/README.md

 > See more information on [TypeORM Migrations](https://typeorm.io/#/migrations).

 ### MongoDB
 Store application's notifications.
-You can create a MongoDB container like so:
+If for any reason you would like to create a MongoDB container instead of use `docker-compose`, you can do it by running the following command:
 ```
 $ docker run --name gobarber-mongo -d -p 27017:27017 mongo
 ```

 ### Redis
 Responsible to store data utilized by the rate limit middleware and the application's cache.
-To create a redis container:
+If for any reason you would like to create a MongoDB container instead of use `docker-compose`, you can do it by running the following command:
 ```
 $ docker run --name gobarber-redis -d -p 6379:6379 redis:alpine
 ```